Springtime Asparagus Side Dish

 I made the sauce with blanched almonds, as these are the preferred nuts, according to Ayurveda.
 They are lighter and easier to digest than some of my other favorites like cashews and pistachios!
 You can buy an eight-ounce package of organic slivered almonds to save time, or you can follow the Indian tradition of soaking almonds overnight.
 Then pull at the skins, which will slip off easily to discard.

 If you remove the hard bottom third of the asparagus stalks before you store them in the refrigerator, this dish takes only 15 minutes from start to finish.
 Otherwise, anticipate another 5 minutes or more, depending on the quantity of asparagus.
 This sauce can also be a dip for veggie chips or a spread for toast or crackers.
 Try it on other favorite vegetables—broccoli and corn on the cob come to mind.
+With a little extra water, it will be a lovely dipping sauce for an artichoke.
 You can tell I’m pretty jazzed about it!

 Please note: I learned that the sauce doesn’t hold up when heated if you rewarm a dish.
 Cooking caused it to lose its zesty flavor, so it’s best poured room temperature over the hot asparagus.
 That little bit of heat will warm the sauce without sabotaging the dish.
 I started the first batch of this sauce in my Vitamix, but that didn’t seem like the best choice, as it’s more trouble to clean than a food processer.
 You can certainly make it either way.